FinneasMoser/joint_limlam_mocker/README.rst

         >>> from limlam_mocker.extensions import llm_error as llme
 `llm_xcorr` provides an extended version of the default `map_to_pspec.py` code, reducing redundant definitions of k-space parameters and allowing calculations of auto and cross spectra. `llm_error` automatically allows for calculation of noise power spectra for heterodyne receivers and all-k signal-to-noise for auto and cross spectra.
 Documentation on both is currently sparse, but should be improved in future.

-This code was written by George Stein    - gstein@cita.utoronto.ca
-    with many additions by Dongwoo Chung - dongwooc@stanford.edu
+This code was written by George Stein    - gstein@cita.utoronto.ca, with many additions by Dongwoo Chung - dongwooc@stanford.edu.
+It was then cannibalized and reformatted (with some additions) by Delaney Dunne - ddunne@astro.caltech.edu.

-A version with many more options and functions (useful power spectrum calculation too!) can be found at https://github.com/dongwooc/imapper2, written by Tony Li and Dongwoo Chung.
+A version of the original (non-joint) code with many more options and functions (useful power spectrum calculation too!) can be found at https://github.com/dongwooc/imapper2, written by Tony Li and Dongwoo Chung.

 License
 -------